 - Jacqueline Cochran incorporates.

-- Revlon opens first foreign factory in Mexico.
+- Revlon opens its first foreign factory in Mexico.

 - Richard Hudnut purchases Chen Yu, Inc.

-- Toni acquired by the Gilette Safety Razor Company.
+- Toni Home Permanent Company acquired by Gillette Safety Razor Company.

 - Delettez line of beauty products purchased from Universal Laboratories by Associated Brands, Inc.

-- Armand Company merged into Weeks & Leo Co.
+- Armand merged into the Weeks & Leo Company.

-- Pond’s Extract Company stops distributing its products through Lamont, Corliss and Co. and sets up its own selling organisation.
+- Pond’s Extract stops distributing its products through Lamont, Corliss and Company and sets up its own selling organisation.